cloxnu/ConvenientImagePicker/README.md

-pickerViewController.isAnimated = true // A Boolean value that determines whether the appear animation exists. pickerViewController.customSelectedImage // A selectedImage type value that relates to the image of selected picture. pickerViewController.isSupportLandscape = true // A Boolean value that determines whether the ability of landscape exists.
+pickerViewController.isAnimated = true // A Boolean value that determines whether the appear animation exists. pickerViewController.customSelectedImage // A selectedImage type value that relates to the image of selected picture. pickerViewController.isSupportLandscape = true // A Boolean value that determines whether the ability of landscape exists. pickerViewController.assetsSortKey = "modificationDate" // A String value that determines whether the order key of all assets. pickerViewController.assetsSortAscending = false // A Boolean value that determines whether the order way of all assets.
 ```

 ### when 'isSimpleMode = false'